 Christopher Marlowe and William Shakespeare were two different playwrights from the Elizabethan period.
-Marlowe collaborated in some of Shakespeare’s works.
+Marlowe collaborated with some of William Shakespeare’s works.
 For example, Henry VI is now credited as the collaborative work of Marlowe and Shakespeare.

-Marlowe wrote a total of six dramas either alone or in collaboration with other writers.
+Marlowe wrote a total of six dramas, either alone or in collaboration with other writers.
 His dramatic works include Dido, Queen of Carthage, Tamburlaine, The Jew of Malta, Doctor Faustus, Edward II, and The Massacre at Paris, which is considered to be his most dangerous play.

 Shakespeare and Marlowe were contemporaries.
 Marlowe was only two months older than Shakespeare.
 Shakespeare was greatly influenced by Marlowe’s works.
 In his play As You Like It, he paid tribute to Marlowe.
 According to some scholars, Marlow collaborated in some of Shakespeare’s plays.
 Therefore, Shakespeare and Marlowe definitely knew each other.

-Ingram Frizer killed Kit Marlowe in the hoke of Eleanor Bull on 30 May 1593.
+Ingram Frizer killed Christopher Marlowe in the home of Eleanor Bull on 30 May 1593.
 He was an English gentleman and businessman.